 The most common muscle groups targeted with foam rolling are the hamstrings/glutes, quadriceps, iliotibial (IT) band, latissimus dorsi/shoulder, and lower back.

-A review of the literature on the parameters of foam rolling found that most sessions were between 30 and 120 seconds using as much pressure as possible.
+Research finds that most sessions were between 30 and 120 seconds using as much pressure as possible.
 Most treatment sessions repeated the foam rolling one and three times with a 30-second break between bouts.

 Start with one leg on the foam roller and your other leg bent over the roll.
 Your hands should be on the floor behind you.